steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

-* Whatever applications you have which use S3A: build and run them before the upgrade, Then see if complete successfully in roughly the same time once the upgrade is applied.
+* Whatever applications you have which use S3A: build and run them before the upgrade, then see if they complete successfully in roughly the same time once the upgrade is applied.
 * Test any third-party endpoints you have access to.
 * Try different regions (especially a v4 only region), and encryption settings.
 * Any performance tests you have can identify slowdowns, which can be a sign